 Creativity in the workplace does not have to mean creativity in the workspace.

 Sometimes a change of scenery can help spark new ideas.
 Every now and then, switch up your team routine with off-site and walking meetings.
 Brainstorming at a coffee shop might generate more ideas than you think, as it helps to break up the routine.
+You should also encourage any remote or hybrid employees to do the same.

 4. Offer the space for knowledge sharing

 Sessions are a great way for your team members to discover new interests or passions that they can master and apply in their role or to help maintain their work-life balance.
-By providing a platform for your people to engage in knowledge exchanges, they’ll benefit from professional development in the forms of thought-leadership, increased confidence and increased creativity.
+By providing a platform for your people to engage in knowledge exchanges, they’ll benefit from professional development in the forms of thought-leadership, increased confidence, and increased creativity.

 5. Encourage the practice of self-reflection